Good things do come in small packages!

 Sitting at an elevation of approximately 1,000 feet Broken Plow, a 6th leaf vineyard, is planted with the very popular 337 Cabernet Sauvignon clone, in 9 X 5 spacing, with north-south vine orientation and vertical shoot positioning, on 2.0 +/- acres.

-It may be small, but this well managed vineyard has been producing wonderful fruit bursting with recognized Rocks District terroir, which is how a particular regions climate, soils and aspect affect the flavors of the wine grapes.
+It may be small but this well managed vineyard, which is cropped at 3 – 4 +/- tons per acre, has been producing wonderful fruit bursting with recognized Rocks District terroir which is how a particular regions climate, soils and aspect affect flavors of the wine grapes.

 Some regions are said to have more terroir than others and this little vineyard brings it.